Are All Foods Purified?

 Mark 7:8 “For laying aside the commandment of God, you hold the tradition of men; the washing of pitchers and cups, and many other such things you do.”

-Jesus Christ said the Pharisees were teaching their own rules and ideas about what defiles a person – not God’s.
-He goes on to explain what does defile a person.
+Jesus said the Pharisees were teaching their own rules and ideas about what defiles a person – not God’s.
+Jesus proceeded to explain what does defile a person.

 Mark 7:14 When He had called all the multitude to Himself, He said to them, “Hear Me, everyone, and understand: